 Later in the Victorian period, Toronto was still being influenced by Britain, but the city was also becoming more original in its design:

-Richardsonian Romanesque -- Arguably old Toronto's most beloved architectural style.
-Toronto's Richardson Romanesque buildings were influenced by the American architect Henry Hobson Richardson.
-The style is immediately identifiable by its massive scale, rounded archways, belt courses (continuous rows of bricks in a wall), decorative arcading, and large towers.
-The Ontario Legislature at Queen's Park, built in 1893, is a Richardsonian Romanesque masterpiece, as is Old Toronto City Hall.
+RICHARDSONIAN ROMANESQUE—Arguably old Toronto’s most beloved architectural style.
+Toronto’s Richardsonian Romanesque buildings were influenced by the American architect Henry Hobson Richardson.
+The style is immediately identifiable by its massive scale, rounded archways, decorative arcading, and large towers.
+The Broadview and Gladstone hotels are a Richardsonian Romanesque masterpiece, as is the Old Toronto City Hall.

-Bay-and-Gable -- Closely related to Gothic Revival architecture, this is a style that is considered unique to Toronto.
-It applies some of the more decorative elements of Gothic Revival to single-family homes.
-Lots in 19th-century Toronto were oddly long and narrow (6.1X4m/20*13 ft.), and the Bay-and-Gable style, with its sharply peaked roofs, large bay windows (often filled with stained glass), and extensive decorative gabling managed to fit into these lots perfectly (most stand three stories tall).
-There are excellent examples of Bay-and-Gable in Cabbagetown, as well as in the Annex and in Little Italy.
+BAY-AND-GABLE—Closely related to Gothic Revival architecture, this is a style that is considered unique to Toronto.
+It applies some of the decorative elements of Gothic Revival (such as sharp vertical lines) to single-family homes.
+Lots in 19th-century Toronto were oddly long and narrow, and the bay-and-gable style, with its steep roofs, large bay windows (often filled with stained glass), and extensive decorative gabling managed to fit into these lots perfectly.
+Excellent examples of bay-and-gable are found in Cabbagetown, as well as in the Annex and in Little Italy.

 Early & Mid-20th Century (1901-70)

-International Style -- In the 1930s, this was modern architecture.
-These stark, rectangular buildings, which were generally surfaced with glass, were influenced by the Germany Bauhaus School.
-They were simple (at least, to the naked eye) in design.
-The Toronto-Dominion Bank Tower, at 66 Wellington St. W., was designed by Mies van der Rohe, perhaps the most famous of the Modernist architects.
-Built in 1967, it is distinctive for its black steel structure and black-glazed glass.
+INTERNATIONAL STYLE—In the 1920s and 1930s, this was modern architecture.
+These stark, rectangular buildings were generally surfaced with glass and other lightweight industrial materials.
+The buildings were simple (at least, to the naked eye) in design.
+The Toronto-Dominion Bank Tower, at 66 Wellington St. W., was designed by Bauhaus director Ludwig Mies van der Rohe, perhaps the most famous of the Modernist architects.
+Completed in 1969, it is distinctive for its black steel structure and black-glazed glass.

 Late 20th Century & Beyond (1970-Present)